CSCfi/csc-user-guide/docs/computing/running/greasy.md

 farming or embarrassingly parallel jobs as the work can in principle be distributed to as many processors as there are subtasks to run.

-In Mahti these kind of task sets can be executed with the *GREASY* metascheduler and `sbatch-greasy` automatic submission command.
+**In Mahti** these kind of task sets can be executed with the *GREASY* metascheduler and `sbatch-greasy` automatic submission command.
+GREASY enables Mahti to be effectively used for non-MPI tasks, too.
+However, the task set to be executed should be large enough so that it can utilize the full capacity of at least one Mahti node (128 cores).

+In Puhti GREASY can be used as an alternaive ror array jobs.
+GREASY is the recommended option in cases where individual tasks are very short.
+Further, GREASY allows you to define depndencies between tasks. whis is not possible in array jobs.

 GREASY was originally developed at BSC.
-In Mahti we use the GREASY version that includes the extensions developed at CSCS.
+At CSC we use the GREASY version that includes the extensions developed at CSCS.
 For detailed documentation please check:

    * [GREASY manual (at BSC)](https://github.com/BSC-Support-Team/GREASY/raw/master/doc/greasy_userguide.pdf)
    * [GREASY instructions (at CSCS) ](https://user.cscs.ch/tools/high_throughput/)

-GREASY enables Mahti to be effectively used for non-MPI tasks, too.
-However, the task set to be executed should be large enough so that it can utilize the full capacity of at least one Mahti node (128 cores).
+!!!
+Note
+    You should not use GREASY to run MPI parallel tasks.
+GREASY is not able to manage MPI jobs effectively.

-## Task lists
+## GREASY Task lists

 Job scheduling with GREASY is based on task lists that have one task (command) in one row.
 In the simplest approach, the task list is just a file containing the commands to be executed.
 For example, analyzing 200 input files with program _my_prog_